Use Azure ultra disks on Azure Kubernetes Service

 Before you begin

-This feature can only be set at cluster creation or node pool creation time.
+This feature can only be set at cluster creation or when creating a node pool.

 Limitations

 • Ultra disks can't be used with some features and functionality, such as availability sets or Azure Disk Encryption.
-Review Ultra disks GA scope and limitations before proceeding.
+Review the Ultra disk limitations for the latest information.

-Create a new cluster that can use ultra disks
+Create a cluster that can use ultra disks

 Create an AKS cluster that is able to leverage Azure ultra Disks by using the following CLI commands.
-Use the --enable-ultra-ssd flag to set the EnableUltraSSD feature.
+Use the --enable-ultra-ssd parameter to set the EnableUltraSSD feature.

 az aks create -g MyResourceGroup -n myAKSCluster -l westus2 --node-vm-size Standard_D2s_v3 --zones 1 2 --node-count 2 --enable-ultra-ssd

-If you want to create clusters without ultra disk support, you can do so by omitting the --enable-ultra-ssd parameter.
+If you want to create a cluster without ultra disk support, you can do so by omitting the --enable-ultra-ssd parameter.

 Enable ultra disks on an existing cluster

-You can enable ultra disks on existing clusters by adding a new node pool to your cluster that support ultra disks.
-Configure a new node pool to use ultra disks by using the --enable-ultra-ssd flag.
+You can enable ultra disks on an existing cluster by adding a new node pool to your cluster that support ultra disks.
+Configure a new node pool to use ultra disks by using the --enable-ultra-ssd parameter with the az aks nodepool add command.

-If you want to create new node pools without support for ultra disks, you can do so by omitting the --enable-ultra-ssd parameter.
+If you want to create new node pools without support for ultra disks, you can do so by excluding the --enable-ultra-ssd parameter.

 Use ultra disks dynamically with a storage class

-To use ultra disks in our deployments or stateful sets you can use a storage class for dynamic provisioning.
+To use ultra disks in your deployments or stateful sets, you can use a storage class for dynamic provisioning.

 Create the storage class